 Grab a free £5’er to join, and up to £100 matching when you deposit, then 10% cashbacks, all without wagering requirements!
 The minimum deposit is only £3.

-Mr. Spin gives you top PayPal slots with smashing bonuses: join & get 50 FREE spins – no deposit needed on any game you choose!
-You even get to keep what you win!
+Mr. Spin gives you top PayPal slots with smashing bonuses: join & get up to 50 FREE spins – no deposit needed!

 Generally the minimum deposit requirements stay consistent for all bonuses in a site’s main Ts&Cs.
 However, to take advantage of bonuses designed for particular games there could be varying cash match percentages and more or less wagering requirements for certain types of games.